senthilsweb/zypress/content/docs/getting-started.md

 <alert>

-It will ask for your email to sign-up for the first time and then ask for your confirmation to override the default `subdomain` name.
+It will ask for your email to sign-up for the first time and then it will ask for your confirmation to override the default `subdomain` name.

 </alert>